 I have worked with hundreds of women over the course of my 20-year career and navigating maternity leave has been one of the biggest challenges I have witnessed women struggle through.
 When to tell your employer?
 How to tell them?
 What happens to your role?
 How to move from being a “career woman” to a “mom”.
 I can admit, I had a major identity shift when I went on my first maternity leave and I felt lonely, isolated, unsupported, and cut off from work.
 I learned so much from my first maternity leave that when I went on my second, I made adjustments and brave decisions about what I wanted to do, rather than what I felt I “should” do.
 Here are five quick tips that may help you navigate through maternity leave, whether it be your first, second, third, or more (bless you!)

-1. Don’t start planning your exit before you get pregnant
+1. Avoid planning your exit before you find out you’re expecting

-I have worked with and mentored women who would tell me how bad they felt about getting pregnant because the timing wasn’t right for work or they had just taken on a new project and now felt they were letting their employer down.
-Please do not apologize for getting pregnant…ever.
-This is a time in your life when you are creating life and need to relinquish any and all guilt about the impact that might have on your work.
+I have worked with and mentored women who would tell me how bad they felt about their decision to have a child because the timing wasn’t right for work or they had just taken on a new project and now felt they were letting their employer down.
+Please do not apologize for this ever.
 Your boss and company will figure it out, and you can help support that process too by thoughtfully considering how you want to transition from your role.

-3. Have a plan in place when you inform your employer you are pregnant
+3. Have a plan in place when you inform your employer you are expecting

 I got pregnant 3 months into being hired as an Executive Director where my predecessor had been in place for 30 years!
 I didn’t feel bad about it although the timing was far from ideal.
 I came to my board chair with my recommendations.
 I handed over a two-page framework that outlined when I was planning on going on maternity leave, my recommendations on what could work in my absence, and when I planned on returning.
 I also included my requests as to how involved I wanted to be while I was on maternity leave.
 By demonstrating that you have thoughtfully considered some solutions that may work while you are off, you are showing that you care about your position and the company at large.
 I offered to train my replacement before I went on maternity leave and volunteered to be part of the interview process.
 Ultimately, it is up to your employer how they transition your role but it never hurts to show you care enough to suggest a framework that may help while you are off.